 - Try not to compare your family to anybody else’s.
 Your family is unique.

-- People stare or say really insensitive things.
+- People will stare or say really insensitive things.
 This will make you angry.
 But before you let it ruin your day, ask yourself, “Do they matter?
 Does what they think affect how you feel about your child?”
-The answer will be no. They’re immature behaviour says everything about them and nothing about you or your child.
+The answer is no. Their behaviour says everything about them and nothing about you or your child.

-- Seek help filling out complicated forms (these can be SO overwhelming!).
-Same goes for navigating legal processes like setting up trust funds/your will etc., applying for special funds and financial assistance or grants.
-You could probably figure it out, but it’s much easier if you have help from somebody who knows how it all works.
+- Seek help filling out complicated forms (these can be overwhelming!).
+Same goes for navigating legal processes like setting up trust funds/your will, etc., and applying for special funds and financial assistance or grants.
+You could probably figure it out, but it’s just easier if you have help from somebody who knows how it all works.

 - Write things down.
 Start a blog (even if you never publish it) or a journal.
 Keeping track of the milestones and challenges will become a valuable resource to you later on.